-Upon completion of the Bachelor of Science in Artificial Intelligence Programme, students should be able to pursue further study and achieve the following (1-10):
+Three streams of specialisation offered to students are Business Intelligence, Gaming Technology and Computer Education.
+Students are expected to start their specialisation in the first semester of year 3.
+Upon completion of the Bachelor of Science in Computing Programme, students should be able to pursue further study and achieve the following (1-13):

 - 1. Select and apply proven methods, tools and techniques to the effective and efficient implementation of information systems on common platforms, including the Internet platform; - 2.
-Acquire essential knowledge in specific fields of artificial intelligence, including machine learning, computer vision and natural language processing; - 3.
+Acquire essential knowledge in specific fields of computing disciplines including networking, artificial intelligence and security; - 3.
 Apply necessary mathematical techniques to model, analyse and devise solutions to complex problems; - 4.
 Work independently to develop an understanding of, and the knowledge and skills associated with the general support and mitigation of security risks of computer systems and networks; - 5.
-Design and implement both relational and non-relational data stores, with an emphasis on how to organise, maintain, retrieve and analyse information; - 6.
-Distinguish the fundamental and operational issues of computer systems and artificial intelligence applications, with considerations of user, business, ethical, societal and environmental needs; - 7.
+Design and implement relational database, with an emphasis on how to organise, maintain, retrieve and analyse information; - 6.
+Distinguish the fundamental and operational issues of computer systems, with considerations of user, business, ethical, societal and environmental needs; - 7.
 Evaluate, prepare and communicate effectively on technical information to both technical and non-technical audience; - 8.
 Work as an effective member of a team in the analysis, design and development of software systems, with recognition of requirement to support equality, diversity and inclusion; - 9.
 Use project planning, risk management and quality management techniques in solutions to complex problems; - 10.
-Build the capacity and desire for lifelong learning and to learn advanced and emerging technologies on one's own.
+Build the capacity and desire for lifelong learning and to learn advanced and emerging technologies on one's own;